WGBH-MLA/keystrokelabeler/README.md

 Also included in this repository are Python scripts for creating collections of labelable images from video files.

+This tool was created to support the development of scene recognition tools in the [CLAMS project](https://clams.ai/).
+Scene recognition tools analyze video footage and assign labels to scenes (intervals of video playback) according to a set of established categories.
+The [documentation for CLAMS scene recogntion annotations](https://github.com/clamsproject/aapb-annotations/tree/main/scene-recognition) describes how the Keystroke Labeler was used to perform manual (human) labeling of tens of thousands of images.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)